Moving to Denmark as an American has become a hot topic recently; I hear a lot from Americans interested in immigration to Denmark.

 (If you do have an EU passport, or can get one through a job or a relative, much of what I’m about to say does not apply to you.)

 There are basically three ways for Americans to move to Denmark: as a student, as a worker, or as the partner of a Dane.
-Seeking asylum as a refugee, the other way non-EU citizens resettle in Denmark, is not available to Americans – no matter what you think of Mr. Trump.
+Seeking asylum as a refugee, the other way non-EU citizens resettle in Denmark, is not available to Americans – no matter what you think of the current political situation.

 Moving to Denmark as a student